ietf-wg-acme/acme/draft-ietf-acme-acme.md

 holder's assent to the rollover request.

-To create this request object, the client first constructs a key-change object describing the account to be updated and its account key:
+To create this request object, the client first constructs a keyChange object describing the account to be updated and its account key:

 account (required, string):